2012 Survival Guide: A practical planner for the worst case scenario

 Powder or Capsules

-Dried plant material is ground up and placed inside gelatin capsules, which you can buy at health food stores.
-You can also administer the herb without the capsule by pouring an eighth teaspoon of powder (or other appropriate amount) in a glass of water and drunk.
-Note: some herbs can be toxic in higher dosages so make sure you know what you're doing.
+For this familiar remedy, dehydrated or dried plant material is ground up and placed inside gelatin capsules.
+You can also administer the herb without the capsule by pouring an eighth teaspoon of powder (or other appropriate amount) in a glass of water.
+Note: some herbs can be toxic in high dosages so make sure you know what you're doing or consultant a professional first.

 Compresses